MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 ![Screenshot shows the house price visualization that depends on the three columns discussed in this section.](media/power-bi-visualization-influencers/power-bi-ki-measures-analysis.png)

-If you would like to learn more about how you can analyze measures with the key influencers visualization please watch the following tutorial.
+If you would like to learn more about how you can analyze measures with the key influencers visualization please watch the following video.
+To learn how Power BI uses ML.NET behind the scenes to reason over data and surface insights in a natural way, see [Power BI identifies key influencers using ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/customers/power-bi).

 <iframe width="1167" height="631" src="https://www.youtube.com/embed/2X1cW8oPtc8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>